miniBill/witch-awakening/DLCs/FolkExpansion/Quests.md

 + She possesses Ritual Inks, and can use them to tattoo you with runes without buying the Ritual Ink relic yourself.
 + Good candidate for a Custom companion?

---- BOBBY TABLE ---

-FREE MEDICAL
+## Quest: Free Medical
-Folk
+- Slot: Folk

-Threat 1
+- Threat: 1
-Conflict 2
+- Conflict: 2
-Reward 1
+- Reward: 1

 This quest is a little bit of job security.
 At some point in the future you'll be severely injured as the result of something, likely some higher ranked quest, but this quest ensures you'll have an encounter where your medical needs will be provided for you free of charge, perhaps with an associated service or favor that might chain to another quest later, or perhaps they simply have ulterior motives.
 For example: This could be the classic scenario where someone is defeated only to be rescued by a stranger and then treated in a strange environment or safehouse, tended to until back in shape enough to go challenge the boss or monster again.